Continuing Education Activity

 The foot should be examined for tenderness over bony prominences and tendon insertions.
-Hindfoot alignment, as well as presences of an Achilles or gastrocnemius contracture, should be evaluated as these can contribute to symptoms.
+Hindfoot alignment, as well as the presence of an Achilles or gastrocnemius contracture, should be evaluated as these can contribute to symptoms.

 Multiple non-operative treatment options have been described.
 Most non-operative treatments are focused on symptom reduction.
 The first line of treatment should always begin with non-operative modalities prior to any surgical intervention.
-Along with antiinflammatories and physical therapy, listed below are some conjunctive therapies that can initially be trialed.
-Progression of the disease is not changed by non-operative modalities.
+Along with anti-inflammatories and physical therapy, listed below are some conjunctive therapies that can initially be trialed.
+The progression of the disease is not changed by non-operative modalities.

 In patients with mild disease with minimal symptoms, pads can be placed inside the shoe to offload the parts of the foot where fibromas are present.
 Increased padding inside the shoe can also help alleviate mild symptoms.
 To decrease the stress across the plantar fascia, carbon footplates or rocker bottom shoes can also be used.

 The drug verapamil is a common calcium channel blocker used for hypertension.
 In Ledderhose disease, it can be used to promote the activity of collagenase and inhibit collagen production.
 The benefits are mainly theoretical and derived from studies investigating the treatment of Peyronies disease.
-The transdermal, as well as intralesional injection of verapamil, has demonstrated a decrease in the size of a plaque by 55% to 85%.
+The transdermal and intralesional verapamil injection has demonstrated a decrease in plaque size by 55% to 85%.
 Contact dermatitis is the most common complication of verapamil use.

-Radiation therapy through electron beam radiation or orthovoltage x-ray can be used to decrease fibroblast activity through disruption of TGF production by fibroblasts.
+Radiation therapy through electron beam radiation or orthovoltage x-ray can decrease fibroblast activity through disruption of TGF production by fibroblasts.
 Two cycles with a total dose of 30 Gy are typically used for a week with a 6-week break between the two cycles.
 Another study shows using 3 Gy per week for 5 weeks, followed by another session 6 weeks out.
-One study showed a complete node resolution in 33.3% of cases and a decrease in node size in 54.5% of cases.
+One study showed a complete node resolution in 33.3% of cases and decreased node size in 54.5% of cases.
 Side effects from radiation therapy include: (erythema, dry skin).
-The incidence of malignant transformation of skin is unknown with lacking long term follow up.
+The incidence of malignant transformation of skin is unknown, lacking long-term follow-up.

 Anti-estrogenic drugs are still in the very experimental phases as a possible treatment.
 It is thought that tamoxifen inhibits TGF-beta expression, which in turn inhibits the proliferative activity of fibroblasts while also decreasing fibroblast maturation and differentiation of myofibroblasts.
 Studies have demonstrated promise in Dupuytren patients, with up to 20% nodule size regression.
-However, to date, there are no studies examining the use of estrogen receptor modulating agents in plantar fibromatosis.
+However, no studies examine the use of estrogen receptor modulating agents in plantar fibromatosis to date.